-I’ve been to these performances, and most of them are in English, but there’s also reading in German.
+It makes sense, then, that you’d be inspired to do something like this.
+I’ve been to the drift performances, and most of them are in English, but there’s also reading in German.
 What do you think about this dichotomy as a Native English speaker in Berlin, where English has taken over a huge part of the culture?

-To be honest, there’s only been English and German so far, but in drift we’ve always wanted performances in other languages too, because even if you aren’t cerebrally understanding the words that are being said, you are hearing tone, and hearing emotion in a language, and I think that that signifies that the thing has been written.
+To be honest, there’s only been English and German so far, but in drift we’ve always wanted performances in other languages too, because even if the audience doesn’t cerebrally understand the words that are being said, they hear tone, and hear emotion in a language.

 It’s almost the musical quality of the language.

-I think that in the future we also want to de-anglify the art world as best we can in Berlin, because many people speak very good English but they also have mother tongues that we don’t hear from very often, and they are very varied in their ways of writing and speaking.
-We almost want to make it more inaccessible to the English and German speakers, who have it very easy, and to give some space to people who speak other languages.
+I think that in the future we also want to de-anglify the art world as best we can in Berlin, because many people speak very good English but they also have mother tongues.
+We almost want to make it more inaccessible to the English and German speakers at times, who have it very easy, and to give some space to people who speak other languages.

-It’s one of the only ways that English and Germans here would experience what it’s like for many others, where art events are often only in these two languages.
+It’s one of the only ways that English and German speakers here would experience what it’s like for many others, where art events are often only in these two languages.
 It’s also interesting to explore language for its musical qualities and the performance itself.

 I think a big part of that is looking outside of text as an understanding of the written word and pushing it into something else.
 Text can be written music – anything – and it doesn’t have to be about what it conveys.

 In that way it can be a visual thing.
 When Holly Childs did the reading at Trust that you referenced earlier, she projected herself live-editing the text that she read.
-It makes sense because of how much of our practice as writers is typing off-hand things into our phone notes, then we go through the process of collecting, refining, editing these thoughts, in the same way that she performed live.
+This makes sense: so much of our practice as writers is typing off-hand things into our phone notes, then we go through the process of collecting, refining, editing these thoughts, in the same way that she performed live.

 A huge part of drift is work that’s in progress, too.
 Holly Childs’ piece was literally in progress, but we also want to have a lot of work that’s not even experimental but just unfinished.
-There’s so many nice raw qualities in unfinished work, especially when it comes to writing, that are worth having a space for too.
+There’s so many nice raw qualities in unfinished work, especially when it comes to writing.
+It’s worth creating a space for the raw qualities too.

-You’re also capturing the portability of someone’s creative experience.
-You’re on the train, then at work, and you don’t necessarily in a different era have your notebook and pen with you all the time –
+You’re also capturing the portability of someone’s creative experience: they’re on the train, then at work, and you don’t necessarily in a different era have your notebook and pen with you all the time –

-But we always have our phones – It’s like our bionic extension.
+But we always have our phones – It’s like our extension.

 Exactly.
-You’re also constantly creating a data set.
-And it’s interesting to get a lot of data sets together and compare those in themselves.
+And so we are constantly creating a data set.
+It’s interesting to get a lot of data sets together and compare those in themselves.

-When we’re thinking about data, that’s another kind of text – the script that writes all of our technology, but one that we wouldn’t read or experience as language as we know it.
-So all the text performances that are enhanced with technology have script behind them – there’s layers of text.
+Data itself is another kind of text – the script that writes all of our technology, but one that we wouldn’t read or experience as language as we know it.
+All the text performances that are enhanced with technology have script behind them – so there’s layers of text.

 I was actually thinking about data today and how it has a lack of chronology – it’s abstract.
 We interpret it in a chronological form, and although it’s very ordered, it’s not a beginning to an end, not chronological in nature.
 I was trying to download Caliban and the Witch onto my iPad, and it was taking a long time, and I really only wanted to read the first ten pages on the train, but I knew that if I paused it, I wouldn’t be able to read anything because it hadn’t downloaded from page 1 to wherever.

-There’s sort of a myth at the moment that people are reading less because we’re such a visual culture – but it is really a myth – more books are being purchased than ever before – although of course we buy books and download PDFs and don’t read them, but still.
+There’s a myth at the moment that people are reading less because we’re such a visual culture – but it is really a myth – more books are being purchased than ever before – although of course we buy books and download PDFs and don’t read them, but still.
 There’s a feeling among writers, that we have to push past text on the page.
-I think of Canadian classicist and poet Anne Carson, who is a really important author to a lot of people our age.
-She now primarily gives readings, performances; you can watch her on YouTube giving these performances, but not buy these texts.
+I think of Canadian classicist and poet Anne Carson: she now primarily gives readings, performances; you can watch her on YouTube giving these performances, but not buy these texts.
 Do you think moving away from reading alone was an influence in starting drift, and wanting it to be mixed media?
 Does writing have to be more relevant?